Updated 18th of August 2019.

 This suffering is at times akin to martyrdom, and merely exists for an idea and not in a well attuned response to reality.
-What then, are we creating, beside a world based on ideals, based on a feeling that doesn’t exist in harmony with reality either?
-How more can we diminish reality to something that we can neither experience the suffering, nor the true beauty of?
+What then, are we creating, beside a world based on ideals, that are based on feelings that don't exist in a causal equilibrium with reality?
+How more can we diminish reality to something that we can neither experience the suffering, nor the true beauty of for what it is?

 The first step, I believe at the time of writing, is to let go of the notion of some ‘continuously perfect equilibrium’ that we see in concepts like ‘good’, ‘balance’, ‘happiness’, ‘trust’ etc. These things have an interesting effect on the mind, whereas they make us compare what is to what could be whenever we judge a situation subjectively.
 Of course, the notion of ‘ideas’ is the very essence of our intelligence and constitutes a large portion of our extraordinary capacity to adapt to our surroundings.
 Yet I feel that in this world where I’m generally very safe, I’m guided by this tendency to extrapolate the notion of ‘perfect good’ into my judgements of the trivial.
 It evolves in my tendency to avoid trivial ‘discomfort’.

-Avoiding discomfort is bad, avoiding real danger is good.
-Discomfort, for me, is my tendency to avoid work, procrastinate my tasks and generally be more lazy and seek for the easiest path.
-Naturally, this has a certain pragmatism to it: I leave room for more and novel discomfort, by preventing the discomfort I can predict.
+A state of avoidance, for me, is my tendency to not consciously acknowledge responsibilities, procrastinate my tasks and generally be more lazy and seek for the easiest path.
+Naturally, this has a certain pragmatism to it: I leave room for more and novel experiences, by preventing the responsibility I can predict.

-We predict the experience we might have by the effect we could have on reality, by undertaking something (I will feel this feeling, if I do this thing).
-The thing is, the world is way too complex for us to predict even our own experiences, and were we to get in touch with the world more, we would find ourselves confronted with challenges and situation equally complex and rewarding to our own intentions.
-Let’s look for the small change, the trivial discomfort, while we try to aim even higher while being fully capable of bearing the true equilibrium of life: change.
-Achieving less, doing more.
+We predict the experience we might have when we do something, using the effect we think we could have on reality, when we undertake something (I will feel this feeling, if I do this thing).
+The thing is, the world is way too complex for us to predict even our own experiences let alone the non-isolated consequences of our actions.

 In essence, we decide how we judge our own experience and how we react to our own feelings.
 Our feelings are as they are, but our conception of what to do with them is where trivial suffering and the ability to welcome it, with a feeling of exhilaration and appreciation, truly allows us to control our mind's reactions and with this, our lives.